Skip to main content

 Accepting or Declining a Request

-Full FHR Report vs. Summary Disclosure Report
+Full FHR (Standard) vs. Summary Disclosure Report

 Both the full FHR Report and the Summary Disclosure Report are based on the same financial inputs; it is just the data that is visible in the report you share that differs.
 The key difference is the Summary Disclosure Report does not show the underlying financial line items in the report.